spencertipping/ni/doc/ni_by_example_3.md

 To return both the sum of all the integers as well as their product, as well as them all concatenated as a string, we could write the following:

 ```
-$ ni n1E1p'sr {$_[0] + a, $_[1] * a, $_[2] . a} 0, 1, ""'
+$ ni n1E1p'r sr {$_[0] + a, $_[1] * a, $_[2] . a} 0, 1, ""'
-55
-3628800
-12345678910
+55      3628800 12345678910
 (END)
 ```
 A few useful details to note here: The array `@init_state` is read automatically from the comma-separated list of arguments; it does not need to be wrapped in parentheses like one would use to explicitly declare an array in Perl.
-The results of this streaming reduce come out on separate lines, which is how `p'...'` returns from array-valued functions.
-If we wanted all of the results of the reduce on a single line, we would need to use `p'r ...`.
+The results of this streaming reduce come out on separate lines, which is how `p'...'` returns from array-valued functions

 ### `se`: Reduce while equal